nautobot/nautobot/docs/plugins/development.md

 ## Database Models

-If your plugin introduces a new type of object in NetBox, you'll probably want to create a [Django model](https://docs.djangoproject.com/en/stable/topics/db/models/) for it.
+If your plugin introduces a new type of object in Nautobot, you'll probably want to create a [Django model](https://docs.djangoproject.com/en/stable/topics/db/models/) for it.
 A model is essentially a Python representation of a database table, with attributes that represent individual columns.
 Model instances can be created, manipulated, and deleted using [queries](https://docs.djangoproject.com/en/stable/topics/db/queries/).
 Models must be defined within a file named `models.py`.

 Below is an example `models.py` file containing a model with two character fields: